 How to Protest Safely and Responsibly

 Right now, in this very moment, we are standing on a precipice.
 It’s absolutely critical that folks understand that our current coordinates place us directly in the center of a terrifying moment of history.
 One which screams for action.
 For participation.
-For all of us to take a long hard look at ourselves and collectively declare, as one, that we do not agree with, support, or condone the hate filled agenda that will be descending upon our beautiful city.
+For all of us to take a long hard look at ourselves and collectively declare, as one, that we do not agree with, support, or condone the hate filled agenda the violent fascists on the Right.

 If Charlottesville has taught us anything, it is that these people are not fucking around.
 They place a different value on life, on violence, and on decency.
 For those of us who are able to go, we need to understand this cold reality of their thought process.
 We cannot sink to their level of base behavior, but we need to intelligently prepare ourselves for what very well may come.

-We’ve talked to a number of veteran protesters and medics and have put together this check list so you can help ready yourself, for Saturday, and every subsequent day, that we stare down these harbingers of hatred and racism and say “Not today mother fucker, not today.”
+We’ve talked to a number of veteran protesters and medics and have put together this check list so you can help ready yourself for every protest where we stare down these harbingers of hatred and racism and say “Not today mother fucker, not today.”

 Know Your Rights

 Protests are prime spots for your rights to be infringed upon.
 Shit can go south real quick, and that leads to cops getting mean and taking liberties.
 This means preparing yourself.
 If you have a thumb print sign in on your phone, remove it and opt for the manual password.
 This will keep someone from accessing your phone with ease.
 You’ll want to have the number for the National Lawyers Guild (415-285-1011) written on your arm in the event you are arrested.
 Know that you don’t have to answer any questions and if you are unsure if you’re being detained, it’s your right to ask if you can leave.